Authored by the expert who managed and guided the team behind the France Property Pack

 Is it realistic to exit with profit in Marseille as of 2026?

-The minimum holding period that most often makes exiting with profit realistic in Marseille is around five to seven years, which gives you time to absorb transaction costs and benefit from gradual price appreciation or rental income.
+The minimum holding period that most often makes profit realistic in Marseille is about five to seven years, because buyers need time for rent, amortization and price growth to absorb purchase costs.

 What sources have we used to write this blog article?